 A Strategy document outlining strategies and objectives that need to be implemented to ensure viability of the airport was produced and it is the yardstick according to which progress and achievements made are measured.
-The airport then commenced with the handling of commercial flights on a daily basis between Virginia Airport in Durban to Ulundi, and flights to Oribi Airport in Pietermaritzburg in 2012, with a view to stimulating both business and tourism growth in the district.
-In order to sustain the facility, the KZN Provincial Government has extended to the Zululand District Municipality (owner and operator of the facility) a grant of R 30 Million for Airport Development (upgrades and rehabilitation).
+The airport then commenced with the handling of commercial flights daily between Virginia Airport in Durban to Ulundi, and flights to Oribi Airport in Pietermaritzburg in 2012, with a view to stimulating both business and tourism growth in the district.
+To sustain the facility, the KZN Provincial Government has extended to the Zululand District Municipality (owner and operator of the facility) a grant of R 30 Million for Airport Development (upgrades and rehabilitation).

 Airport operations are governed by the Civil Aviation Regulations of 1997 as amended from time to time.
 An Aerodrome Emergency Management System has been developed as per Regulation 139.02.6 and approved by the South African Civil Aviation Authority (SACAA) as the legislating body monitoring operations of airports in South Africa.
-A Full-scale Emergency Exercise has also been performed successfully thereby convincing the SACAA Inspector that the airport is capable of responding to an emergency of that specific magnitude.
+A Full-scale Emergency Exercise has also been performed successfully thereby convincing the SACAA Inspector that the airport can respond to an emergency of that specific magnitude.